 These units will be confirmed when you enrol.

 There are four grades available: Pass, Merit, Distinction, and Distinction*.
 The course is assessed completely through coursework.

-A minimum of five GCSEs at Grade D/3 including English or English Language.
+A minimum of four grade Ds/ 3s at GCSE, or equivalent, including English or English Language.

 The Extended Certificate is equivalent to 1.5 GCSEs.
 A pass or above will help you to progress onto level 3 BTEC courses, provided you meet the other entry requirements.